Optophys-Lab/Datastructure_documentation/gui_documentation/AdminCommander.md

 ## Building Blocks of datastructure
 Read [datastructure](../datastructure_documentation/datastructure.md) first.
-Here we define file-structure for modalities of data- building blocks.
+Here we define file-structure for modalities of data-building blocks.
 Existing buildingblock should be reused if they fit to you data modality.

 ![admincommander_bblocks.png](../images/admincommander_bblocks.png)